jhajagos/TransformDBtoHDF5ML/documentation/README.md

 #      dtype='|S32')
 ```

 ## Basic summary file for an HDF5 container

-To summarize file for basic analysis the script `summary_quick_hdf5.py`.
+To summarize file for basic analysis the script `summary_quick_hdf5.py` can be run.

 ```bash
 python summary_quick_hdf5.py -f hdf5_filename.hdf5 -m 0.01